jrcain-usgs/asc-public-docs/docs/how-to-guides/isis-developer-guides/developing-mac-m1-arm-systems.md

 1. Use a Conda environment to build and run ISIS

 Apple's [Rosetta Translation Environment](https://developer.apple.com/documentation/apple-silicon/about-the-rosetta-translation-environment) runs applications that use the Intel-based x86_64 instruction set.
 Using Rosetta, ISIS can be compiled and run on Apple Silicon.

+!!! warning "Rosetta is not easy to remove"

+    If want to test building or using ISIS on a pure ARM system, you may want to consider leaving your ARM Mac without Rosetta.
+Uninstalling Rosetta is not supported by Apple.
+Removal is reportedly possible, but involves disabling System Integrity Protection.
+If you have installed Rosetta, you could use a [virtual machine](https://mac.getutm.app) to test how ISIS runs/builds without Rosetta.

 There are a few ways to set up the Rosetta environment.
 We recommend getting a second terminal and configuring it to run in Rosetta as described below.
 Alternatively, [Taylor Reiter's blog](https://taylorreiter.github.io/2022-04-05-Managing-multiple-architecture-specific-installations-of-conda-on-apple-M1/) shows how to set up an ARM miniforge and an x86 miniconda environment side by side.
 [Conda Forge](https://conda-forge.org/docs/user/tipsandtricks/#installing-apple-intel-packages-on-apple-silicon) has a instructions for enabling Rosetta on a per-conda-environment basis.